 The Best Running Gloves – Recommendations

 The great thing, and hard thing, about testing running gloves is that when you try them out, you immediately know which one you like.
 The hard part is explaining why!
 Some feel better on some hands, others fit other people perfectly.
-But in terms of construction and design, these are the gloves that top our list.
+But based on the criteria listed above, these are the gloves that top our list.

 We have to admit, we are a little biased.
 The Windstopper has been our go-to glove for a long time, let’s call it the old faithful.
 It is a tried-and-true glove that as a great feel and excellent windbreaking abilities.
 As the name would suggest, Manzella works hard to make sure this is a wind-proof glove, and we’ve been pleased with the result for both running as well as cycling.
 It is perhaps the best wind breaking glove we have used.
 The glove covers the wrist with an elastic band to keep air out of your hand, providing nice coverage during those runs when you really want to keep all of your body sealed up.
 We like the palm and fingerprint grips, allowing for basic tactile function without taking the gloves off.
 The three-layer construction helps keep the wind and moisture out while keeping the heat in.
 You can also order the glove in a couple different weights, based on how much thermal qualities you need from the glove.
 Fits well on all hand shapes due to the glove’s build and flexibility.
 Highly recommended. $$ Find Here.